bqi343/cp-notebook/Contests/README.md

 # Contests

-See [clist.by](http://clist.by/) for a very extensive list!
-Once you reach USACO Gold, you should start doing as many contests as possible.
+See [clist.by](http://clist.by/) for an extensive list.
+Most of the contests which I do are a subset of those shown in "Programming Contests.png".

   * [USACO](http://www.usaco.org/)
     * Bronze, Silver, Gold, Platinum: 3 problems, 4 hrs